Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 Jira Dashboards: Powerful But Unwieldy Weapons

 Jira dashboards are a vital part of managing projects and performance in Jira.
-It’s just a shame that they are difficult to use, and to share with stakeholders that don’t live in Jira.
+While they can be challenging to use and share with stakeholders who don’t live in Jira, they are worth it.

-A key part of creating dashboards is to report to people that don’t live inside Jira.
-Whether that’s your CEO, customer support team, clients, or anyone else with a reason and a right to be interested.
+A key part of creating dashboards is to report to people who don’t live inside Jira, whether that’s your CEO, customer support team, clients, or anyone else, with a reason and a right to be interested.

 Visor offers a solution to these challenges.
 Visor’s two-way integration with Jira means you can create dashboards quickly and easily using real-time Jira data.

-You can add customization, including color coding, way beyond what Jira’s inbuilt dashboards can offer.
-You can then share your dashboards with anyone, for free.
+You can add customization, including color coding, beyond what Jira’s built-in dashboards can offer.
+You can then share your dashboards with anyone for free.

-To get started, create a free Visor account and follow the tutorial above.
+To start, create a free Visor account and follow the tutorial above.